cyluxx/chrec/README.md

 git clone https://github.com/cyluxx/chrec.git
 ```

 Navigate to installed location and install dependencies (this might take a while).
-Then rebuild native modules.
+Then let electron rebuild native modules.
 ```
 cd chrec
 npm install
 npm run electron-rebuild
 ```
+> **Note:** Use 'npm run electron-rebuild' after 'npm install' if you are adding or modifying native modules during development.

 To start the application in development mode, type:
 ```